LukeGrahamLandry/franca/devlog.md

 disassemble
 - do the keep_alive thing by poking at scopes from the driver instead of from an @run that needs to smuggle in the module.

+zones
+- coordinate system hell. some day i'll have to figure it out properly / make debugtext work nicely with sgl... but today is not that day.
+- the end goal is a viewer for compiler/profile.fr/zone_begin, but to start with i just need some nontrivial hierarchical data to render, so using stack samples from samply.
+- read profile.json.gz's struct of arrays situation. the one from tracy doesn't contain the symbol info but if you redownload from the profile.firefox.com it opens, the field layout changes (they move from `threads` to `shared`). for now just did some manual surgary to get something nice to look at.
+- json: reflect ?T allow null for .None, allow negative numbers.

 ## (Apr 19)

 disassemble